August 29th, 2019

 There is nothing more logical than to work with Nature’s laws.
 That’s the whole goal and premise of science: that in order to control, we must first discover what we don’t control.

 If it ain’t broke, don’t fix it.
 If it is broke, don’t fix it.
 It’s like the sign in the repair shop: “$60 an hour. $100 an hour if you help.”
-It’s time, way past time, for humanity to grow up by admitting that we’re far from grown-up.
+It’s time, way past time, for humanity to grow up by admitting that we’re still very far from grown-up.

 There were once two monks meditating under a tree.
 Suddenly an angel appeared and announced that they would be enlightened very soon.
 “How soon?” said one, jumping up in excitement.